 As someone who will have the opportunity to make the switch to the new blended retirement system, I have a few thoughts.

-First off, this is great for those who don’t plan to stay until retirement, and have an actual plan for what they will do after their term is up.
-Of course, you have the people who don’t plan to stay 20, and end up staying the full 20.
+First off, this is great for those who don’t plan to stay until retirement and have an actual plan for what they will do after their term is up.
+Of course, you have the people who don’t plan to stay 20 years and end up staying the full 20.
 Plans change.
 However, the new system isn’t so different that it would ruin anyone’s retirement if they chose it.

-For me, I am planning to stay for 20.
+I am planning to stay for 20.
 My wife supports me in this, so I believe I will, unless some unforeseen event happens, of course.
-So I will not be opting in to the new blended retirement system, and here’s why:
+So I will not be opting into the new blended retirement system.
+Here’s why:

 I joined the military late, but I will still be able to retire at 45, which is insanely young for a career path outside of entrepreneurship.
-Since I will retire about the age of 45, I would get an extra 10% immediately (compared to the new system).
-That extra 10% invested over the next 15 or 20 years (the approximate amount of time it would take for me to be able to receive TSP benefits), would make the old system the best bet for me, by my calculations.
+Since I will retire at about the age of 45, I would get an extra 10% immediately (compared to the new system).
+That extra 10% invested over the next 15 or 20 years — the approximate amount of time it would take for me to be able to receive TSP benefits — would make the old system the best bet for me, by my calculations.

-That being said, I think the new system is the best thing they could have come up with for a military in need of retirement reform.
-I don’t believe the difference will equal hundreds of thousands of dollars (or even tens of thousands); therefore, I’m not going to condemn it like many service members want to do automatically.
+With that said, I think the new system is the best thing they could have come up with for a military in need of retirement reform.

-Of course, there is the area of personal investing, and I think there will still be people who don’t contribute anything to their TSP, which will make the new system much worse for them, but I don’t think it’s wise to make decisions based on whether or not people have the discipline to invest.
+Of course, I think there will still be people who don’t contribute anything to their TSP, which will make the new system much worse for them.
+But I don’t think it’s wise to make decisions based on whether or not people have the discipline to invest.

 Spencer @ Military Money Manual

-For those who plan to serve their nation for twenty years or more in the armed forces, the new plan is a bad deal.
-It shifts much of the responsibility for retirement income from the government to the servicemember and the market (domestic and international equities, corporate and government bonds).
+For those who plan to serve their nation for 20 years or more in the armed forces, the new plan is a bad deal.
+It shifts much of the responsibility for retirement income from the government to the service member and the market (domestic and international equities, corporate and government bonds).

-I urge every servicemember to carefully consider whether you will make it to twenty years or whether the chances are high that you will leave before.
-If you think there is a chance you won’t make it to twenty years and earn a pension, switch to the new system and start contributing to your TSP account today.
+I urge every service member to carefully consider whether you will make it to 20 years or whether the chances are high that you will leave before then.
+If you think there is a chance you won’t make it to 20 years and earn a pension, switch to the new system and start contributing to your TSP account today.

-Source: Spencer, USAF veteran.
+Source: Spencer, Air Force veteran.
 Founder of Military Money Manual.

 Rob Aeschbach @ The Military Financial Planner

-For service members planning on doing 20+ years, you have to ask yourself, “if DoD is doing this to save money, how could it possibly be good for me?”
+For service members planning on doing 20+ years, you have to ask yourself, “If the Department of Defense is doing this to save money, how could it possibly be good for me?”

-On the other hand, something is better than nothing for the 1- or 2-termers.
+On the other hand, something is better than nothing for the one- or two-termers.

 What are your thoughts on the new blended retirement plan?
 Please feel free leave a comment below!